-Just What is a Cylinder Head?
+What is the Function of a Cylinder Head?

-A cylinder head is a critical part of your engine.
+The cylinder head is a critical part of your diesel engine.
 With the head gasket and cylinder itself, it creates the combustion chamber that allows the combustion process to occur properly.
 It also lets air in and exhaust out.
 Coolant and fuel both flow through your cylinder head, making its health vitally important to the overall function of your engine.

 There are several main symptoms of cylinder head problems—high oil consumption, bad fuel mileage, and engine overheating to name a few.
 You can watch our video for more information.